SkyblockRepo/RepoUpdater/README.md

 # Skyblock Repo Tools

-A monorepo containing the website https://skyblockrepo.com, autoupdating scripts, and future packages.
+A monorepo containing Skyblock Repo autoupdating scripts and api.

 > [!WARNING]
 > This is not production ready yet!
 This is very early and all data/schemas are subject to change